NoroffFEU/development-platforms/src/content/docs/openai/chatgpt/chatGPT-case-study-jonaslod.md

 title: ChatGPT Case Study
 keywords: development platforms, machine learning, generative ai, text bot, natural language processing, NLP, GPT
 tags: Development Platforms, Example Project, Category Name
-sidebar: development-platforms
-permalink: development-platforms/chatGPT.html
-folder: development-platforms
 ---

 # ChatGPT - Case Study

 ## Introduction

 ChatGPT is a natural language processing tool developed by [OpenAI](https://openai.com/), released in November 2022.
 Since its release, it has gained worldwide traction from the tech-industry and the general public.
 The chatbot can answer open ended questions, and assist users with tasks.
 Many are amazed about how human-like ChatGPTs responses are, and some are concerned about their jobs being threatened in the near future.

 ChatGPT is a natural language processing (NLP) tool driven by artificial intelligence technology.
 Due to being a NLP tool, the chatbot is trained to predict the next most likely word occurring in a given sentence.
 The big selling point of ChatGPT is that its input comes from a diverse range of sources including news articles, websites, and books.

 ## Brief History

-ChatGPT is part of a family of models developed by OpenAI that use the *Generative Pre-trained Transformer* (GPT) architecture.
+ChatGPT is part of a family of models developed by OpenAI that use the _Generative Pre-trained Transformer_ (GPT) architecture.
 The original GPT model was released in 2018, with each iteration improving the quality of the generated text.
 The history of ChatGPT itself is short, but there are some previous events that contribute to understanding where ChatGPT, chatbots and AI is today.

 - 1950s: Alan Turing, the pioneering British computer scientist, publishes “Computing Machinery and Intelligence”, where he proposes that if a machine can convince a human they're talking to another human, then the machine has intelligence.
 Later this year, he developed a test called the “Turing Test” to assess machine intelligence.

 - 1966: Joseph Weizenbaum, a German computer scientist and Professor at Massachusetts Institute of Technology, developed the program ELIZA inspired by Turing's paper.
 Eliza's purpose was to trick humans into believing they were chatting with another human and it's considered the first chat bot in human history.
 It didn't pass the Turing Test.